fsspec/gcsfs/docs/source/index.rst

 Credentials
 -----------

-Two modes of authentication are supported:
+Several modes of authentication are supported:

     - if ``token=None`` (default), GCSFS will attempt to use your default gcloud credentials or, attempt to get credentials from the google metadata